 Great for Experienced Baristas and Aficionados

 Once the sole domain of experienced baristas wielding large, heavy machines, it is now easier than ever to make espresso at home.
-The current offering of espresso machines has largely split into two camps: one for those that value convenience over taste, and another for those that value taste over all else.
-Whichever camp you fall into our testing results (summarized in the table below) will be able to guide you towards the right machine.
-If you're not sure whether you're in the market for a super-automatic, semi-automatic, or capsule style machine, or aren't sure what all those words mean, check out our buying advice article for more information.
+The current offering of espresso machines has largely split into two camps: one for those that value convenience over taste and another for those that value taste over all else.
+Whichever camp you fall into our testing results will be able to guide you towards the right machine.

-All of the super-automatic machines we tested were tightly packed in terms of the the tastiness of their brews, with the machines that used whole beans slightly besting the single serving capsule systems.
-Three different machines scored 7 out of 10 in this metric, putting them noticeably but not terribly far behind the top scoring Breville.
+All of the super-automatic (read: fully automated) machines we tested were tightly packed in terms of the tastiness of their brews, with the machines that used whole beans slightly besting the single serving capsule systems.
+Four different machines scored 7 out of 10 in this metric, putting them noticeably but not terribly far behind the top scoring offerings from Breville.
 In general, these machines make drinks that are good, but you're probably not going to be able to convince anybody that they came from a coffee shop.
 The Gaggia Brera's espresso had a good taste, but some testers felt it was slightly watery and a bit weak, even when it was set to produce its most robust shot.
 The steam wand was able to froth milk well and make a good cappuccino, but fell slightly short of that perfect latte worthy steamed milk.
 The Gaggia Anima Prestige performed very similarly to its sibling.
 Its espresso had a nice taste but was slightly watery with the shot getting thin towards the end of extraction.
 The milk drinks it made were very similar to the Brera's, but with the added convenience of an automatic milk frother.
-The De'Longhi Magnifica also made good but slightly weak tasting espresso in our testing.
-Its steam wand let us make good cappuccinos, but again couldn't quite get to that elusive perfect latte.

 At the bottom of our taste test results was the Mr. Coffee Cafe Barista, which scored a 3 out of 10.
 No matter how much we tinkered we couldn't get it to produce anything but very burnt and bitter tasting espresso.
 Its automatic milk frother created decent foam, but could not rescue the bad taste of the espresso.